airsonic/airsonic-docs/install/source.md

 ---
 layout: docs
-title: Install Libresonic from source
+title: Install Airsonic from source
 permalink: /docs/install/source/
 ---
 ##### Prerequisites

-In order to build, install, and run Libresonic, you will need:
+In order to build, install, and run Airsonic, you will need:
 - [A JDK installation, 1.8.x series of OpenJDK or Oracle JDK 8+ should work.](/docs/install/prerequisites)
 - A recent version of [Maven](http://maven.apache.org/).
 - Optional: lintian and fakeroot, for .deb package.